secretstartups/handbook/business-technology/data-team/platform/infrastructure/index.html.md

 ##### Task Monitoring

-The tasks are being monitored with a dbt test that makes sure each task has ran successfully in the last day.
-The version test and license test can be found in the internal data-tests project [here](https://gitlab.com/gitlab-data/data-tests/-/blob/main/tests/sources/version/version_load_task_test.sql) and [here](https://gitlab.com/gitlab-data/data-tests/-/blob/main/tests/sources/license/license_load_task_test.sql) respectively.
+All Snowflake tables ingested either by `Snowfalke Tasks` or `SnowPipe` are monitored by default with a MonteCarlo source freshness and volume monitor that makes sure that the loading of data is happening successfully.
+This is indirectly monitoring if the task is actually working or not.
 In order to diagnose problems with the tasks, you can query the `raw.snowflake.task_history_view` and inspect the `error_message` column on failed tasks.

+For more details, refer to the section [Snowflake SnowPipe and Tasks Triage](https://about.gitlab.com/handbook/business-technology/data-team/platform/snowflake/#snowflake-snowpipe-and-tasks-triage).

 ### Time Off by Deel Snowpipe